Cruzallison/Astronomy100-Cruz/README.md

 Within this download you should find two different python codes, one named Reduction&Mosaic.py and the other named HR-Diagram&CSV.py

+Dependencies for both scripts are astropy, numpy, matplotlib, and photutils, so if not all of these are installed, install them in a terminal before running the scripts.

 For either of these to work you first need Data to go along with them.
 This data is stored in a google drive that can be downloaded at this link here